-(1) Notwithstanding anything in section 10(3) or 10(4) where a retail shop was immediately before the commencement day an exempted shop for the purposes of the Factories and Shops Act 1963 5 the person operating the retail shop is entitled to be issued with a permit under section 15 of this Act to sell at that retail shop goods that were prescribed to be exempted goods under the regulations made under that Act and in force immediately before the commencement day and to remain open as though section 12 of this Act had not come into operation.
+(1) Notwithstanding anything in section 10(3) or 10(4) where a retail shop was immediately before the commencement day an exempted shop for the purposes of the Factories and Shops Act 1963 3 the person operating the retail shop is entitled to be issued with a permit under section 15 of this Act to sell at that retail shop goods that were prescribed to be exempted goods under the regulations made under that Act and in force immediately before the commencement day and to remain open as though section 12 of this Act had not come into operation.

 (2) In subsection (1) —

-“commencement day” means the day on which this Act comes into operation.
+commencement day means the day on which this Act comes into operation.

 [Section 42 amended by No. 73 of 1994 s.
 4.]

 [43.
 Repealed by No. 47 of 2006 s.
 15.]

 Notes